My child is an incoming kindergartener. What will these changes mean for me?

 Although we are hopeful that our multi-prong efforts will be successful in pushing off any relocation and reconfiguration efforts the district has intended for the 2025-2026 school year, we are planning for a smooth transition in any case.

 Ocean Shore School (previously the Alternative School) has weathered many changes over our 50-year history.
 We have proven to be resilient and adaptable, always emerging stronger.
 Our teachers and families are forming a task force focused on making the transition to a K-5 school as smooth as possible and preserving key elements that make Ocean Shore special – our experiential learning program, award-winning Oceans 411 marine conservation program, cross-grade project POD Days, and field trips.
-Our task force will be working with Sunset Ridge Elementary School to ensure that both programs have the space and resources to thrive.

 In the midst of all the changes, one thing remains constant – our community.
 We will carry the heart and soul of Ocean Shore forward.
 All of us are part of this together.